 LIC RUG WAREHOUSE

-In Long Island City, New York, where the Rainforest Art Foundation has been located since 2008 (after its founding in 2001), we’re now preparing to reopen the Marlene Yu Museum there as well.
-That building, a former rug warehouse, was transformed by James Yu into a light-filled gallery, studio, and exhibition space—and even won the Queens Chamber of Commerce Building Design Award.
+In Long Island City, New York, where the Rainforest Art Foundation has been located since 2008 (after its founding in 2001), we are reopening of the Marlene Yu Museum there as well.
+That building, a former rug warehouse, was transformed by James Yu, winning the Queens Chamber of Commerce Building Design and Construction Award as a light-filled gallery, studio, and exhibition space.

 Ironically, the warehouse’s original extra-wide elevator, used to transport rugs, turned out to be perfect for Marlene’s massive, rolled canvases.
-We eventually had to replace it to meet NYC building codes, but the spirit of creative adaptation lives on.
+We eventually had to replace the elevator to meet NYC building codes, but the spirit of creative adaptation lives on.

 Main exhibition hall and gift shop on the first floor